Skip to content

 Overall accuracy

-Status on municipal approvals: In the years 2022, 2021, 2020, and 2019, all 98 municipalities have approved data.
-In 2018, 94 Municipalities approved their data.
-Aalborg, Gribskov, Horsens and Sønderborg municipalities have not approved their data.
-In the case of both Gribskov and Sønderborg, the total number of notifications for 2018 is underestimated.
-In 2017, 97 municipalities approved their data.
-Aalborg could not approve data, due to IT-technical issues.
+Status on municipal approvals: For 2023, 2022, 2021, 2020, and 2019, all 98 municipalities have approved the reporting figures.
+For 2018, 94 municipalities have approved the data.
+Aalborg, Gribskov, Horsens, and Sønderborg municipalities have not approved the figures.
+For both Gribskov and Sønderborg, the number of reports is underestimated.
+For 2017, 97 municipalities have approved the data, with Aalborg unable to approve due to IT-related issues.

 Comments regarding 2022: The amount of notifications for Næstved Municipality is slightly off-estimated, approx..
 60 cases.